csherland/ECE465-MatrixInversion/README.md

 ECE465-MatrixInversion
 ======================
 Distributed matrix inversion project for ECE 465 - Cloud Computing at Cooper Union, Spring 2014.
-Allows a client to specify a file of matrices to be proccessed by matrix inversion servers.
+Allows a client to specify a file of matrices to be processed by matrix inversion servers.
 Format for input files is specified below, and script to generate test data is included in this repo.

 Features an application layer load balancer to determine the best server for a client to connect to